jhil/jhilco-2015/_posts/2014-12-16-architecture.markdown

 ## Midterm: Capturing Process

-This assignment revolved around the Grasshopper plugin for Rhinocerous.
+This assignment revolved around the Grasshopper plugin for Rhino.
 While it can be used to create a boundless number of structures, I was particularly interested in its data analysis tools.

 Using the Elk’s site mapping tools, I set out to fuse New York’s iconic streetmap and buildings with San Fracisco’s notoriously hilly topography.
 Elk employs OpenStreetMap.org and Shuttle Radar Topography Mission (SRTM) data from NASA, so this model simulates this concept with real data.